Newshound68/R-course/Rintro.md

 # Introduction
 ## What Exactly is R?
-* A computer language for data analysis and modelling.
+* A free programming language and software environment for statistical computing including data analysis and modelling.
 * Easy to learn and powerful (extensibility).
 * Professional graphics, ideal for scientific publications.
 * Freely available (GNU General Public License).